 The JCRC will work with the Howard County Public School System (HCPSS) to ensure it provides quality education to all its students.
 In addition, the JCRC has urged the HCPSS to respond resolutely to recent anti-Semitic harassment in the HCPSS and monitors these incidents and responses.
-At the request of the JCRC and the Howard County Board of Rabbis, the HCPSS is working to incorporate curricula from the ADL and the USHMM that are designed to prevent hate, and enhance education about the Holocaust and its context.
+At the request of the JCRC and the Howard County Board of Rabbis, the HCPSS is working to incorporate curricula designed to prevent hate, and enhance education about the Holocaust and its context.

 The JCRC believes that climate change is a human-induced, international security threat and one of the greatest moral issues of our time.
 The JCRC endorses and supports continued advocacy for legislation in Howard County and at the state level to require clean, renewable energy and discourage continued dependence on fossil fuels that emit carbon dioxide and warm the Earth’s atmosphere.

 Everyone in Howard County should have access to adequate health care.
 Part of that health care is the cost of prescription drugs, which continues to increase.
-The JCRC supports the Prescription Drug Affordability Initiative of the Maryland Citizens Health Initiative, which calls for establishing a board in Maryland to determine how best to make prescription drugs more affordable for Marylanders.
-The board would examine the drug supply chain and establish payment rates for expensive drugs.
+The JCRC supports the Prescription Drug Affordability Initiative of the Maryland Citizens Health Initiative and joins with local Howard County coalitions working to prevent illness and promote health and wellness.